TristanEnglish/opengl_bedroom/README.md

-# OpenGL Bedroom - Final Project Submission for CSCI4229
+# OpenGL Bedroom - Final Project Submission for CSCI4229 Fall 2022

-Tristan English
-CSCI4229 Fall 2022

 ## Description
+Tristan English\
+CSCI 4229 Fall 2022

-For this project, I modeled, lit, and textured a fully furnished bedroom in OpenGL 2.0.
+For this project, I modeled, lit, and textured a fully furnished bedroom in OpenGL 2.0!

-Extra notes / things I'm especially proud of!
+Extra notes / things I'm especially proud of:
 - The walls, door, and window disappear appropriately depending on view angle!
 This allows you to see the room at all angles without obstructions.
 - I spent a lot of time on some more complex, non-cuboid objects!
-The lamps on the dresser and the luxo lamp on the desk proved to be a challenge!
+The lamps on the dresser and the luxo lamp on the desk proved to be a challenge, as I had to define individual vertices at every point in a cylinder.
+- The penguins were created in my initial OpenGL assignments, and I couldn't bear to see them go!
+They were written in a function that allows you to specify the color of the penguin without effect on the beak, eye, and belly color.
 - Make sure to press c to see the individual objects separately!

 ## Screenshot